 - Normally, transfer credit will be accepted as satisfying the Communications 101 General Education requirement only if that credit was earned before the student first attended Saint Xavier University.

 - Students expecting to qualify for state teaching certificates are required to have 3 credit hours of speech.

 Newly admitted undergraduate students are expected to complete the following University requirement during the first semester of attendance in one of the two ways that follow:

-- TRANS 100: Transitions is a 1 credit-hour seminar required of all students entering Saint Xavier University with 29 credit hours or less.
+- TS 100: Transitions is a 1 credit-hour seminar required of all students entering Saint Xavier University with 29 credit hours or less.
 Students must complete Transitions in the first semester of attendance.
 The curriculum is an extended orientation that includes an introduction into the Saint Xavier University mission and core values, development of an appreciation of the broader culture of a university education, diversity, academic support services and strategies and the use of technology.